 Traveling offers a physical restart to compliment the metaphorical new beginnings

 The old saying, “out of sight means out of mind” rings true in this instance.
 Simply walking away from the old way of life is extremely effective for many addicts.
-Traveling to a new location for addiction treatment may very well lead into a whole new life, in a whole new place.
+Traveling to a new location for addiction treatment from somewhere like West Coast Recovery Centers in San Diego, for example, may very well lead into a whole new life, in a whole new place.

 Sometimes treatment is not an option

 Sometimes, there are no treatment options nearby, and traveling is the only viable option.
 Many small towns are terrible at providing adequate addiction treatment.